Dependency network: Node activity dependencies

 As defined,D(i,j) is a measure of the average influence of node j on the correlations C(i,k) over all nodes k not equal to j.
 The node activity dependencies define a dependency matrix D whose (i,j) element is the dependency of node i on node j.
-It is important to note that while the correlation matrix C is a symmetric matrix, the dependency matrix D is nonsymmetrical – $D(i,j) \ne D(j,i)$ since the influence of node j on node i is not equal to the influence of node i on node j.
+While the correlation matrix C is a symmetric matrix, the dependency matrix D is nonsymmetrical – $D(i,j) \ne D(j,i)$ since the influence of node j on node i is not equal to the influence of node i on node j.
 For this reason, some of the methods used in the analyses of the correlation matrix (e.g. the PCA) have to be replaced or are less efficient.
 Yet there are other methods, as the ones used here, that can properly account for the non-symmetric nature of the dependency matrix.

 The structure dependency networks

 The path influence and distance dependency: The relative effect of node j on the directed path $DP(i\rightarrow k|j)$ – the shortest topological path with each segment corresponds to a distance 1, between nodes i and k is given: